Adults with Children all aged 10 or over

 The setting here is just idyllic.
 A short walk from here and you arrive at the Kings Head at Wadenhoe which dates back to the 17th Century.
 The perfect riverside thatched inn with an excellent reputation for its food, drink and atmosphere.

 After breakfast you will continue your journey down river passing the splendid Lilford Hall, once the home of Sir Thomas Powys, who held the post of Attorney General to King James II.
 Once you reach Oundle Mill you can take the small pretty backwater that passes around Barnwell Country Park and return along the main river to Oundle Mill.
-From here we will collect you and transfer you back to your start point.
+From here we will collect you at 4.30pm and transfer you back to your start point.